Mildrith

 Saint Mildrith, also Mildthryth, Mildryth and Mildred, (Mildþrȳð) (born c.
-660, died after 732), was a 7th and 8th-century Anglo-Saxon abbess of the Abbey at Minster-in-Thanet, Kent.
-She was declared a saint after her death, and later her remains were moved to Canterbury.
+660, died after 732), was a 7th- and 8th-century Anglo-Saxon abbess of the Abbey at Minster-in-Thanet, Kent.
+She was declared a saint after her death, and, in 1030, her remains were moved to Canterbury.

 Life and family

 Mildrith was the daughter of King Merewalh of Magonsaete, an area similar to the present day Herefordshire, a sub-kingdom of Mercia.
 Her mother was Domne Eafe (also sometimes named as Saint Eormenburga), herself a great-granddaughter of Æthelberht of Kent, and as such appearing in the so-called Kentish Royal Legend.

 Her sisters Milburga of Much Wenlock and Mildgyth were also considered saints, and Mildrith, along with her extended family, features in the Kentish Royal Legend, also known as the "Mildrith Legend".
 In the 11th century, Goscelin wrote a hagiography of Mildrith, the Vita Mildrethae.
 Another work, the Nova Legenda Anglie of 1516, gives an extensive account of her life.

 Mildrith's maternal family had close ties to the Merovingian rulers of Gaul, and Mildrith is said to have been educated at the prestigious Merovingian royal abbey of Chelles.
 She entered the abbey of Minster-in-Thanet, which her mother had established, and became abbess there by 694.
 A number of dedications to Mildrith exist in the Pas-de-Calais, including at Millam, thereby suggesting that ties to Gaul were maintained.
 Mildrith died at Minster-in-Thanet some time after 732 and was buried there in the Abbey Church of St Mary.